Banking and finance in Wales

-Banking and finance in Wales refers to the industries of banking and finance in Wales.
+Banking and finance in Wales is the industries of banking and finance in Wales.

 National banks

 The Development Bank of Wales is an investment bank that was founded by the Welsh Government.
 It invests in businesses, particularly start-ups by providing growth capital.

 Banc Cambria is a proposed Welsh community bank currently under development and aimed to be operating in Wales.

-Other banks in Wales

-Hodge Bank is a bank named after Sir Julian Hodge.
-The bank was formed in 1987 as Julian Hodge Bank, and is headquartered in Cardiff, Wales.